anyammbuya/ALB_autoscaling/README.md

-# Deploying a secure Two-tier Infrastructure With High Availability
+# Deploying a secure Two-tier Infrastructure With High Availability (Includes SSM)

 This is an example Terraform configuration the allows the deployment of a two-tier web architecture on AWS.